 Nasal Endoscopy Procedure in Chicago, IL

 An endoscopy is a diagnostic procedure that utilizes a small camera attached to a tube (an endoscope) to get a better view of internal organs or structures.
 As you may have guessed, a nasal endoscopy is a procedure that involves inserting one of these small cameras into the nose to examine the nasal passages and sinuses.
+Dr. Jonathan Erlich is a highly trained gastroenterologist with extensive experience performing nasal endoscopies.
+Call (773) 631-2728 to request an appointment at our gastroenterology clinic in Chicago.

 Why Would I Need a Nasal Endoscopy?